 In the early stages of male pattern baldness the hair follicles shrink, gradually becoming thinner over time.
 This can often be treated effectively with medication.

-If you would like to discuss your hair loss and possible treatments please get in touch on 0207 770 6538 or firstname.lastname@example.org
+If you would like to discuss your hair loss and possible treatments please give the clinic a call on 0207 770 6538 or contact firstname.lastname@example.org